jeff4444/LLM_Accelerator_For_FPGA/README.md

-# FPGA-Based Hardware Accelerator for Large Language Models (LLMs)
+# FPGA-Based Hardware Accelerator for Large Language Models (LLMs) Inference

 > A senior design project focused on designing and implementing a hardware accelerator optimized for LLM inference, specifically targeting the Qwen 2.5-0.5B architecture.